 1. Removes Emotional Bias

 The biggest enemy of retail traders is psychology.
 Fear and greed cause most traders to buy high and sell low.
-Algorithms don’t have emotions — they follow the rules, every time.
+Algorithms do not have emotions.
+They follow the rules, every time.

 2. Backtesting Before Risking Capital

 Before deploying a strategy with real money, you can test it against years of historical data.
-This lets you see how your strategy would have performed during market crashes, bull runs, and sideways markets.
+You see how it would have performed during crashes, bull runs, and sideways markets.
+The output is evidence, not anecdote.

 3. Consistency and Discipline

 An algorithm executes the same strategy every day, every month, without deviation.
-It doesn’t get tired, distracted, or overconfident after a winning streak.
+It does not get tired, distracted, or overconfident after a winning streak.

 4. Speed and Efficiency